BrunoZell/ask.fi/readme.md

 Ask Finance defines a conversational structure as an alternative solution to social coordination.
 We expect this to be more efficient, effective, and humane than money or every other political system humanity tried out yet.

+However, the efficiency gain only shines through once the network has a larger user base.
+Until then, the code can be used to run trading bots.
+If you want to do that, get familiar with the [AskFi SDK](https://github.com/BrunoZell/AskFi.Sdk) and [AskFi Runtime](https://github.com/BrunoZell/AskFi.Runtime).

 ## Contribute 🪴

 There are two ways to contribute right now.
 Whatever you choose, there's a good chance that you will be more than paid back.